ArikSquad/ArikSquad/README.md

 ## My personal favourite projects
-- GroupSecurity
+### GroupSecurity

-  - *An upcoming closed source Velocity, Bungeecord & Spigot plugin*
+A Java Minecraft multi-modular plugin/mod for Velocity, Bungeecord & Spigot.
+### EnSave

+EnSave is an Discord bot which offers a large amount of features.
+It also has an dashboard website than you can visit [here](https://ensave.mikart.eu/)
-- MikArt Europe Website
+### MikArt Europe Website

-  - *A closed source NextJS, TS, TailwindCSS project.*
-- EnSave
-  - *A discord bot, which doesn't have the 2.0 open sourced yet*
-- AnimVanish and other Spigot plugins
-  - *Quick, one feature implementing Minecraft projects to improve on coding skills.*
+A NextJS, TypeScript, TailwindCSS v4 project.
+You can check it out [here](https://www.mikart.eu)
+### Other miscanellaous projects

+I have contributed and made different types of smaller projects like games in c++, and plugins for my Minecraft server.

+> [!NOTE]\
+> Some projects, like Dart, Java and TypeScript are not open-sourced currently.
+This is because I don't feel they're completely done, even though they're used in a production setting.